HasanOmar1/Vote-Now/README.md

 ---

-I have created a responsive voting site.
+I have created a phone responsive voting site.
 First there is a login page , I have used mockapi to create my own data.
 You can log in as admin which has more features than normal user such as admin panel.